alessandro-gentilini/knuth-interview-2006/README.md

 In high school, as I said, mathematics was just confusing to me.
-When I got to Case, though, the teachers, the chemistry teacher was, seemed to know chemistry okay, but he didn’t know anything about physics or math.
+When I got to Case, though, the teachers, the chemistry teacher was, seemed to know chemistry okay, but he didn't know anything about physics or math.
 My physics teacher knew physics and chemistry, but my math teacher knew all three subjects, and I had terrific respect for him, because he seemed really smart, and also he was very hard to please.
 No matter, you know, I could show him what I was doing in calculus, but he would, he never seemed to be impressed, so this was frustrating to me.
-I’d never had a teacher that I couldn’t impress, you know, so I worked even harder at my math.
+I'd never had a teacher that I couldn't impress, you know, so I worked even harder at my math.
 But he had a good sense of humor, and his name was Paul Guenther.
 And finally, after two years, I was able to impress him a little bit, and so this was